paulveillard/cybersecurity-gcp/gcp-network-design.md

 > Notes: Google Cloud supports two load balancer types, each of which offers different kinds of DDoS protection.

+#### Proxy-based external load balancers

+- All of the Google Cloud proxy-based external load balancers automatically inherit DDoS protection from Google Front Ends (GFEs), which are part of Google’s production infrastructure.

+In addition to the automatic DDoS protection provided by the GFEs, you can configure Google Cloud Armor for external HTTP(S) load balancers.

+#### Pass-through external load balancers

+- These load balancers are implemented using the same Google routing infrastructure used to implement external IP addresses for Compute Engine VMs.
+For inbound traffic to a network load balancer, Google Cloud limits incoming packets per VM.

 ### 9.1 - Google Cloud Load Balancing Features
+Google Cloud offers the following core load balancing features:

+Automatic autoscaling of your applications fronted by the load balancer External (Internet) and internal (VPC) load balancing of requests Pass-through load balancing (using the same Google routing infrastructure used to implement external IP addresses for Compute Engine VMs)
+Proxy-based load balancing (as an alternative to pass-through load balancing) Layer 7-based load balancing*
+Offers content-based routing based on such application request attributes as values in HTTP headers or URIs Layer 4-based load balancing*
+Directing traffic based on data at the transport layer (e.g. target IP addresses and TCP or UDP ports) Integration with Cloud CDN for cached content delivery (a way to bring the load balancer end-point closer to your customers)

 ## `10 - Summary`